smarter-sh/community/github-management/permissions.md

 for running certain bot commands.
 The [bot commands] list details which commands are restricted to org members.

-Org membership is granted as a part of becoming a member of the Kubernetes community as defined in the [community membership] document.
+Org membership is granted as a part of becoming a member of the Smarter community as defined in the [community membership] document.

 ## Repository Level Permissions